While many rewards credit cards offer bonuses on everything from groceries and gas to travel, online shopping is a bit of a different story.

 The reason the HomeTrust Preferred Visa has made it on this list has less to do with its rewards and more to do with the fact it waives foreign transaction fees (though, it does offer a solid 1% cash back).

-If you regularly shop from international websites that sell items in USD, Euros, or any other non-Canadian currencies, this card will save you the 2.5% in foreign transaction fees that you’d otherwise be charged for when using almost any other credit card.
+If you regularly shop from international websites that sell items in USD, Euros, or any other non-Canadian currencies, this card will save you the 2.5% in foreign transaction fees that you would otherwise be charged for when using almost any other credit card.
 The Home Trust Preferred Visa is one of only a dozen or so credit cards in Canada to waive its foreign transaction fees, and even better, it doesn’t charge an annual fee either.

 There are a few quirks with this card you’ll want to be aware of though: you’ll only earn cash back on purchases in Canadian dollars, you can make a maximum of ten transactions on the card each day, and if you don’t use the card at least once every year, you’ll owe a $12 inactivity fee.
 But, all things considered, these are small drawbacks from one of the most compelling no fee credit cards on the market.